 - Uncoloured glass bottles

-N.B.3!
+N.B.4!
 Light bulbs and windowglass should not be placed here.
+Light bulbs are sorted as light sources, and windowglass as bulky waste.

 When recycled glass is melted and turned into new glass there is a 20% reduction in energy consumption as compared to glass production from virgin material.
 The glass is recycled into new bottles and cans, glass wool and foam glass.
 One kilogram of recycled glass is turned into one kilogram of new glass.
 Glass can be recycled an unlimited number of times!